 Make Arrangements Early

 If the move isn’t sudden, don’t wait until the last week or month before you begin moving preparations.
-Critical arrangements such as getting interstate moving services, transferring the kids to another school, acquiring your medical records, and finding a new home must be addressed as soon as possible.
+Critical arrangements such as getting long distance moving services or in other cases just interstate moving services, transferring the kids to another school, acquiring your medical records, and finding a new home must be addressed as soon as possible.

 The burden of hasty, last-minute arrangements can only weigh heavily on your physical and emotional health.
 Without the reassuring feeling that everything is accounted for, feelings of worry, dread, and panic can overwhelm you.